NIPC-DL-Vul/VulHCN/README.md

 # VulHCN
-This page includes the code and data used in the paper Focus More on the Small Stuff: Hierarchical Attention-based Capsule Network for Robust Vulnerability Detection.
+This page includes the code and data used in the paper: Focus More on the Small Stuff: Hierarchical Attention-based Capsule Network for Robust Vulnerability Detection.

 Instructions for code: